United Therapeutics (UTHR)

 Founded by a mother seeking treatment for her daughter's pulmonary arterial hypertension, United Therapeutics (NASDAQ:UTHR) develops and commercializes medications for chronic lung diseases and other life-threatening conditions, with a focus on pulmonary hypertension treatments.

-• Stellar returns on capital showcase management’s ability to surface highly profitable business ventures, and its rising returns show it’s making even more lucrative bets
+- Stellar returns on capital showcase management’s ability to surface highly profitable business ventures, and its returns are growing as it capitalizes on even better market opportunities

 United Therapeutics is a top-tier company.
-The valuation looks fair based on its quality, so this might be a good time to buy some shares.
+The price looks fair relative to its quality, so this might be a favorable time to invest in some shares.

 Why Is Now The Time To Buy United Therapeutics?